2mol/juricho.me/content/breakcore.md

 I'm unsure if it should be considered the jazz, the dadaism, or the tourette syndrome of electronic music.
 As far as genres go, it's immature, hyperactive, often weird, ugly, grating, much too fast, and absolutely one of my favourite things ever.

-## why

-It's hard to explain why anyone keeps coming back to a certain art form, or why some specific patterns _really_ trigger your brain's pleasure centers or let you relax and zen out.

-Instead of speculating about drowning out a modern restless [infovore](https://en.wiktionary.org/wiki/infovore) brain with noisy music, I'm going to link you to this [WAY over-the-top blurb](#finally) I once wrote for a compilation.

 ## showcase